wisniewskikr/chrisblog-it-gcp/kubernetes-engine/java-springboot-helloworld-gcp-kubernetes-engine-console-lb-default/README.md

 * **GCP Kubernetes Engine**: it's GCP service which enables deploying of Kubernetes applications on Google Cloud
 * **GCP Console**: it's web application which enables working with Google Cloud Platform (GCP) via internet's browser
 * **Java Spring Boot application**: it's application in Java programming language which uses Spring Boot framework.
 This application displays "Hello World" message, port and uuid in JSON format
+* **Load Balancer**: this application redirects traffic to different instances of the same service
+* **kubectl**: this command line tool enables working with Kubernetes

 ##### Flow
 The following flow takes place in this project: